-If included, signed statements of informed consent granting permission for publication have been obtained for all photographs and videos in which an individual can be identified.
+If included, signed statements of informed consent granting permission for use have been obtained for all photographs and videos in which an individual can be identified.

-To receive a CME certificate of participation, you should:
+To receive a CME certificate of participation, participants must:

-Follow the "Start Activity" button to go to the Paradigm Medical Communications website, where you will complete the pretest.
+Follow the "Start Activity" button to go to the Paradigm Medical Communications website, where you will complete the pre-activity assessment.

 View the online activity in its entirety.

-A certificate of participation will be available for download/printing immediately following your successful completion of the post-test and evaluation.
+A certificate of participation will be available for download/printing immediately following your successful completion of the post-activity assessment and evaluation.
 Your certificate will be saved on the Paradigm Medical Communications website and will not be available in your myCME CME History.

 There is no fee required for participation in this activity.